 Distribution of tips in hospitality

-The distribution of tips should be organised among the staff themselves.
-The employer does not typically share in the tips and also does not determine their distribution.
-Only if the employer genuinely works on the floor can they potentially share in the tips.
-Tips are increasingly being paid by card, which makes distributing them more challenging.
-It is therefore advisable to appoint someone to manage the tip pool.
+The distribution of tips should be arranged among the staff themselves.
+The employer does not generally share in the tips and does not determine their distribution.
+Only if the employer actively participates on the work floor might they also share in the tips.
+Increasingly, tips are being paid by card.
+This makes distributing tips more challenging.
+It is therefore advisable to appoint someone to manage the tip jar.

 Tax authorities

 Tips are not subject to payroll tax as they do not constitute wages, but they are considered taxable income for income tax purposes.
-Therefore, you must declare your received tips as income when you file your tax return.
+You must declare the tips you receive as income when you file your tax return.

 Employer must never withhold tips

-In CLAs, such as in the CLA hospitality, nothing is specified about tips.
+In CLAs, for example in the CLA hospitality, nothing is specified regarding tips.
 There are also no legal provisions.
-However, there are rulings from the Supreme Court, known as case law, which establish that tips received by employees also belong to the employees.
-Therefore, the employer must never withhold tips.
+However, there are rulings from the Supreme Court (court), known as case law, which establish that tips received by employees also belong to the employees.
+The employer must therefore never withhold tips.

 Practical tips for determining tips